-Infertility and sterility are terms that are often used synonymously but in reality, there is a fine line that differentiates the two.
-Most people who consider themselves to be sterile are actually only infertile.
-The confusion in understanding the two terms has popularized a number of myths.
-Here is the truth behind some of them.
+Infertility and sterility are terms that are often used synonymously, but in reality, there is a difference between sterility and infertility.
+Did you know that most people who consider themselves to be sterile are actually only infertile?

-Not being able to conceive a child is the most common sterility symptom.
-A person is said to be sterile if he or she is physically incapable of ever having a child without medical intervention.
-In the case of men, this refers to an absence of sperm in semen and in the case of women; this refers to the nonexistence of ovulation.
-This may be because of birth defects such as being born without ovaries or the result of surgical intervention such as tubal ligature or a vasectomy.
-Here are the 3 most common myths about sterility:
+Not being able to conceive a child is the most common symptom of sterility.
+A person is said to be sterile if they are physically incapable of ever having a child, even with medical intervention.
+In the case of men, this may refer to an absence of sperm in semen and the case of women, this may refer to the nonexistence of ovulation.
+Sterility may occur because of birth defects, such as being born without ovaries or with underdeveloped testicles.

 Myth: Male infertility is known as sterility